 Nowadays, the situation is not as convenient.
-High speed circuits can have clock frequencies that are comparable to the propagation delay in a digital system.
-The result is that data moving around the system may be out of sync with the clock, such as from a logic gate propagation delay, which can wreak havoc in your device.
+High-speed circuits can have clock frequencies that are comparable to the propagation delay in digital electronics.
+The result is that data moving around the system may be out of sync with the clock, such as from a logic gate propagation delay, which can wreak havoc on your device.
 Components may not operate as designed due to this mismatch.
 Logic gate propagation delay, or any other type of propagation delay throughout any circuit, can also cause data corruption in data-intensive applications.

 As an example, consider a rising edge flip-flop that is configured to toggle on the next clock pulse.
 When the rising edge of the clock pulse arrives, the output state will begin to toggle.
 But the output state does not immediately switch.
 Instead, the output state takes some time to rise from 0 to 1, or vice versa.
 This means that the output pulse and the clock pulse downstream from the flip-flop are likely to be out of sync.